mizlin21/mizlin21/README.md

 ---

-## Objective
+## 🎯 Objective

-Aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+**To contribute to a SOC environment as a Tier 1 Analyst while integrating AI-driven tools to strengthen cyber defense strategies.**

 ---